The Best Citizenship-by-Investment Programs for 2025

 We do think this will be a trend among CBI countries, although it must be said that Antigua has since reduced the requirement to a mere five days.

-VERDICT: All in all, Antigua and Barbuda offers an interesting passport program (we’d give it a B+) with several investment options, but it has been leveled by also losing visa-free access to Canada (just as St. Kitts did earlier).
 Antigua is the only Caribbean CBI to offer visa-free travel to South Africa, but that’s about it.
-Sure, Antigua and Barbuda offers more options for investing, but it really depends on whether you’re single, married, or have a family to determine whether Antigua delivers the best value for you.
+Sure, Antigua and Barbuda offers more options for investing, but it really depends on whether you’re single, married or have a family to determine whether Antigua delivers the best value for you.

-Why St. Lucia Citizenship by Investment
+St Lucia Citizenship by Investment

-There is certainly something special about this place, which has given the world not one, but two Nobel prize winners.
+There is certainly something special about this place, which has given the world not one, but two Nobel Prize winners.

 It has also not taken the neutral, middle-of-the-road approach to its partnerships nor to its applicants.
 It does reject applicants and it has proven that it’s capable of revoking citizenships (unlike Cyprus).

 And that’s not something to be scared of.
-The St. Lucian government knows what it stands for and is unafraid to do so – that’s an admirable quality.
+The St Lucian government knows what it stands for and is unafraid to do so – that’s an admirable quality.

-Learn more about St. Lucia’s citizenship by investment program here.
+Learn more about St Lucia’s citizenship-by-investment program here.

 Other Citizenship Programs